onepub-dev/dcli/README.md

 However, sometimes you need a specialised package.

-There are thousands of third party packages that you can use in your DShell scripts which can be found at:
+There are thousands of third party packages that you can use in your DCli scripts which can be found at:

 https://pub.dev/packages

-NOTE: you can't use Flutter or web packages in your DShell scripts.
+NOTE: you can't use Flutter or web packages in your DCli scripts.

 To use an external package you need to add it as a dependency to your script.